 True leadership is about being there for others, leading through service and action

-Chase winning his first competitive swim meet at six years old in Hong Kong (Spring 2016)
+Won his first competitive swim meet at six years old in Hong Kong (Spring 2016)

-Sean Orr, City of Vancouver Councillor (left) and Michelle Harris, Associate Director of the Solid Waste Program (right) recognizing their leadership in keeping the city clean and safe.
+Sean Orr, City of Vancouver Councillor (left) and Michelle Harris, Associate Director of the Solid Waste Program (right) recognizing their leadership in keeping the city clean and safe

 Giving back to the community can be fun and meaningful.
 Chase and his younger siblings have adopted a block to collect litter and keep the streets clean regularly, as well as a catch basin they named “Legato,” after the Italian musical term meaning smoothly connected.
 They also participates in the Yellow Fish Program to help protect water quality by preventing leaves and debris from flowing into storm drains, rivers, and streams, and to reduce flooding risks.